rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 Esimerkki käyttöliittymän käytöstä: -->

-Create a class called `UserInterface` and move the UI functionality of the program theres.
+Create a class called `UserInterface` and move the UI functionality of the program there.
 The class must have a constructor with two parameters.
 The first parameter is an instance of the JokeManager class, and the second parameter is an instance of the Scanner class.
 In addition, the class should have the method `public void start()` that can be used to start the user interface.

 The user interface should provide the user with the following commands: